Scientific Name

 Origin

-This succulent is native to South Africa (a small area south of Upington near Orange River in the Northern Cape).
-It is not accepted as a variety, and it is treated as a form of Lithops bromfieldii.
+Lithops bromfieldii var. mennellii is native to South Africa (a small area south of Upington near Orange River in the Northern Cape province).
+It is not accepted as a separate variety and is treated as a synonym of Lithops bromfieldii.

 Description

 Lithops bromfieldii var. mennellii is a dwarf succulent with bodies that consist of two thick, fleshy leaves fused in the shape of an inverted cone, with a central fissure dividing them.
-The bodies grow up to 0.6 inches (1.5 cm) tall, solitary or usually in clumps of 2 to 10.
-The upper surface of the bodes is flat or slightly convex, elliptical to kidney-shaped, up to 1.4 inches (3.5 cm) long, and up to 0.8 inches (2 cm) wide.
-They are beige to pinkish-gray with impressed, branched, dark brown lines on the upper surface.
-Flowers are yellow, up to 1.2 inches (3 cm) in diameter, and appear from the fissure between the leaves in fall.
+The bodies can grow solitary or usually in clumps of 2 to 10 and reach a height of 0.6 inches (1.5 cm).
+The upper surface of the bodes is flat or slightly convex, elliptical to kidney-shaped, measuring up to 1.4 inches (3.5 cm) long and 0.8 inches (2 cm) wide.
+The bodies are beige to pinkish-gray with impressed, branched, dark brown lines on the upper surface.

 How to Grow and Care for Lithops bromfieldii var. mennellii